Classroom Management for Students with Autism

 • Visual Supports: Use visual supports like picture cards or communication boards to help non-verbal or minimally verbal students express themselves.

-• Social Stories: Develop social stories to teach appropriate social interactions and routines in a way that is clear and relatable to the student.
+• Social Stories: Develop social stories to teach appropriate social interactions and routines in a clear and relatable way to the student.

 Collaboration with Support Staff and Parents

-• Team Approach: Work closely with special education staff, speech therapists, and other support personnel to ensure that students’ needs are met.
+• Team Approach: Work closely with special education staff, speech therapists, and other support personnel to meet students’ needs.

 • Parent Communication: Maintain open communication with parents or caregivers to share successes, concerns, and strategies that work at home.